 According to Mingran Xu of RIKEN CEMS, the first author of the paper, “It was very exciting to show that the phenomenon of magneto-rotation coupling actually takes place, and that it can be used to completely suppress the movement of acoustic energy in one direction.”

 Jorge Puebla, also of RIKEN CEMS, says, “We hope that we can use this work to create an “acoustic diode” equivalent to the electronic diodes that are so important.
-We could relatively easily make a device where the acoustic energy is efficiently transfer in one direction but blocked in the other.
+We could relatively easily make a device where the acoustic energy is efficiently transferred in one direction but blocked in the other.
 This is happening at microwave frequencies, which is the range of interest for 5G communication technology, so surface acoustic waves may be an interesting candidate for this technology.”

 Reference: “Nonreciprocal surface acoustic wave propagation via magneto-rotation coupling” by Mingran Xu, Kei Yamamoto, Jorge Puebla, Korbinian Baumgaertl, Bivas Rana, Katsuya Miura, Hiromasa Takahashi, Dirk Grundler, Sadamichi Maekawa and Yoshichika Otani, 7 August 2020, Science Advances.